jondavid-black/food/docs/_posts/2020-12-26-green_stuff.md

 hidden: false
 ---

-Although I say I’m not a big dessert person, green stuff is the exception to that particular rule.
-I’m sure this recipe has a real name, but I couldn’t tell you what it is.
-I’ve been enjoying Green Stuff since my childhood and I can always count on Mom to bring some for our holiday meals.
+Although I say I'm not a big dessert person, green stuff is the exception to that particular rule.
+I'm sure this recipe has a real name, but I couldn't tell you what it is.
+I've been enjoying Green Stuff since my childhood and I can always count on Mom to bring some for our holiday meals.
 Personally I like it better without nuts, but it is clear I am in the minority on this count.
 Green Stuff is a light, fluffy, bright green addition to any holiday table.
-I’m sure you will enjoy it as much as I do.
+I'm sure you will enjoy it as much as I do.

 ## Ingredients
 - 1 large pkg Cool Whip